Home Page2025-12-09T09:16:31-05:00

 We seek to promote in-person dialogue about systemic issues that affect human dignity with a goal of fostering a more inclusive community.

-The Hingham Unity Council is a non-partisan, nonprofit group started by members of the Hingham community in fall 2019.
-All are welcome to participate in our conversations and planning.
+The Hingham Unity Council is a non-partisan, nonprofit association started by members of the Hingham community in fall 2019.
+All who live, work, learn or worship in Hingham are welcome to participate in our conversations and planning.
 Please read more about our vision, purpose and guiding tenets here.
-At this time, we are focusing on programming to address issues affecting our town such as diversity, equity, inclusion and belonging, socioeconomic disparities, and standing with our LGBQTIA+ community.
 If you are interested in getting more involved, please contact us.

 Upcoming Events